-Test work completed on the Rävliden North mineralisations shows that results from flotation tests are inconsistent.
+Test work completed on the Rävliden North mineralisations revealed difficulties in Zn flotation.
 Froth stability is drastically reduced in cleaning flotation for laboratory test work.
-This includes both Cu and Zn flotation, however is most prominent within Zn flotation, where froth has collapsed completely in certain cases.
-One offered explanation is that the mineralisation contains high quantities of pyrrhotite, Pyrrhotite has a high surface area which can absorb reagents, although this is currently unproven as a cause.
-It is also questions if this scenario only appears in laboratory scale.
+This includes both Cu and Zn flotation, however is most prominent on flotation tests with material from mixed Cu-Zn lenses (e.g. parallel lens), where froth has collapsed completely in certain cases.
+One suggested explanation is that the mineralisation contains high quantities of Pyrrhotite.
+Pyrrhotite has a high surface area which can absorb reagents, although this is currently unproven as a cause.
+It is also questioned if this problem only appears in laboratory scale.
+In 2020 a full scale test campaign at the processing plant in Boliden with 20kt of ore will be carried out to determine its feasibility.